bajamircea/bajamircea.github.io/_posts/2024-10-27-hume-first-enquiry.markdown

 - I told her not to touch it.
 She benefited from my experience.
 We learn not just from direct experience, but from the experience of others e.g. by reading.
 - The heat sensing nerves and pain sensation are pre-wired structures.
-There is an evolutionary reasons for such structures to emerge and learn quickly that fire is dangerous.
+There are evolutionary reasons for such structures to emerge and learn quickly that fire is dangerous.

 The story continues as some months later I was baking bread in a Dutch oven